|Orvis-Endorsed guides nearby:|

 |Bay Street Outfitters|

-Type of bait fish are feeding on: mud minnows, mullet, shrimp, crabs
+Type of bait fish are feeding on: mud minnows, mullet, shrimp, crabs, and plenty of other things.

 Fish species: Year Round Redfish, Sea Trout, Black Drum Seasonal: Cobia, Ladyfish, Jack, Tarpon